Afua Cooper: Academia and education

-Afua Cooper has published four books of poetry, including Memories Have Tongue (1994), one of the finalists in the 1992 Casa de las Americas literary award.
+Poetry and other writing

+Breaking Chains, Cooper's first book of poetry, as published in 1989.

+In 1988, Cooper became a residency fellow at the Banff School of Fine Arts and wrote two books of poetry, The Red Caterpillar on College Street, which was published in 1989, and Memories Have Tongue, which was published in 1992.
+Both books were published by Sister Vision Press.
+Memories Have Tongue went on to become a finalist for the 1992 Casa de las Américas Prize.

+In 1990, Cooper opened the festivities in Queen's Park, Toronto celebrating the release of Nelson Mandela from prison; the crowd for her performance is estimated to have included 25,000 people.
+Later in the year, she toured Senegal and Gambia.

 She is the co-author of We're Rooted Here and They Can't Pull Us Up: Essays in African Canadian Women's History (1994).
 She has also released two albums of her poetry.

+In 2002, Cooper helped found the Dub Poets' Collective, "the only grassroots poetry organization in Canada".

-Her book The Hanging of Angelique (2006) tells the story of an enslaved African Marie-Joseph Angelique who was executed in Montreal at a time when Quebec was under French colonial rule.
-It was shortlisted for the 2006 Governor General's Literary Award for non-fiction.
+Published in 2006, The Hanging of Angelique tells the story of an enslaved African Marie-Joseph Angelique who was executed in Montreal at a time when Quebec was under French colonial rule.
+It was shortlisted for the 2006 Governor General's Award for English-language non-fiction.

-In 2011 Afua Cooper was named to the James Robinson Johnston Chair in Black Canadian Studies at Dalhousie University.
-She also has expertise in women's history and New France studies.

-In 2016 Afua Cooper led the creation of a minor program in black and African diaspora studies at Dalhousie.
-In 2018 she was named poet laureate for the city of Halifax, holding the role until 2020.

-Afua Cooper has also written two historical novels for children, both based on real historical figures.
-My name is Henry Bibb: a story of slavery and freedom; and My name is Phillis Wheatley: a story of slavery and freedom, both published in 2009 by Kids Can Press.
+In 2009, Cooper published two historical novels for children about real historical figures, both published by Kids Can Press: My name is Henry Bibb: a story of slavery and freedom; and My name is Phillis Wheatley: a story of slavery and freedom, both published in 2009 by Kids Can Press.

+In 2018, she was named poet laureate for the city of Halifax, holding the role until 2020.

-Awards
+Awards and honours

+Cooper has several numerous scholarships, grants, and fellows, including the following: Margaret S. McCullough Graduate Scholarship from the University of Toronto (1997-1998), Federal Ministry of Heritage grant for historical research, University of Toronto Exceptional Student Award (1998-1999), the John Nicholas Brown Center Fellowship from Brown University (2001), Canada Council Research Grant (2001), and a Canada Council Writing Grant (2003).

+As a historian and educator, she has also received the following awards: Marta Danylewycz Award for Historical Research (1995), Commonwealth of Kentucky Award for Contribution to Kentucky history (2002), Canadian Federal Government Award for Contribution to Black History, Academic Leadership Award from University of Toronto Black Alumni (2004), and the Harry Jerome Award for Professional Excellence (2005).

-We're Rooted Here and They Can't Pull Us Up: Essays in African Canadian Women's History was awarded the Ontario Historical Society's Joseph Brant Award for History in 1994.
-She is a winner of the Harry Jerome Award for professional excellence In 2015, Cooper received the Novia Scotia Human Rights Commission’s Dr. Burnley Allan “Rocky” Jones Award.
-In 2020, Cooper was awarded the Portia White Prize at the Creative Nova Scotia Awards Gala.
+In 2015, she received the Nova Scotia Human Rights Commission's Dr. Burnley Allan “Rocky” Jones Award, and in 2020, she was awarded the Portia White Prize at the Creative Nova Scotia Awards Gala.

+In 2024, Cooper was made a Member of the Order of Nova Scotia.